 Free time/recreation: 10:00 – 11:00 **

-* In addition to swimming, court activities such as basketball, volleyball, indoor badminton, indoor soccer, and dodgeball are available.
+* In the Shirk Center for Athletics and Recreation, activities include basketball, volleyball, indoor badminton, indoor soccer, and dodgeball are available.
 There will also be two ice cream socials: one on the first night (Sunday) and one on Friday night.

-** Many different activities are available during the late evening free period; for example, billiards, foosball, television, movies, and a variety of board games.
+** Many different activities are available during the late evening free period; for example, billiards, foosball, television, movies, a variety of board games, etc.

 The program will culminate on Friday with the live performance and recording of each participant’s original composition.